 Others, like Ambrose Gillot, lived on Campbell Road, which was a slum with the unenviable reputation as the ‘worst street in North London’.
 Leonard Poplett, who drowned aboard the troopship HMT Aragon in 1917 at the age of 19, had spent much of his childhood in an orphanage.

-The plaques show many duplicate surnames: three Godfrey brothers fought and died, but five McNeil brothers all went to war and came home.
+As with most First World War memorials, the plaques have multiple surnames: three Godfrey brothers fought and died, but five McNeill brothers all came home.
+Two Hart brothers died, and two returned.
 A number of families like the Dartons, the Heavens and the Reeves, saw two sons depart and only one return.